 The loss of the mature Oak tree in the north east corner will have an adverse landscape and ecological impact.
 The mitigation offered is a replacement tree to the south east within the agricultural field.
 A better solution would be to move the access to the west to retain the tree however section 5 of the Development Access Options Assessment March 2017 is noted.
-The loss of trees from Barton Hill is significant and would have an adverse effect on visual amenity and ecology.
-The provision of the footpath is welcomed and the benefits of this new facility would potentially outweigh the effects of loss of the trees however mitigation is required in the form of 4-5 replacement trees.
 A revised tree protection plan should be submitted for the location and design of tree protection fencing and implemented.